• HOME

 What it is

 The 267.9-mile High Peaks Wilderness Area Trail System hiking challenge demands hikers cover all 79 trails within this 192,000-acre region.
-Completers cover about 450 miles and climb about 100,000 vertical feet, It is a literal, not figurative, walk in the park.
-Hikers will top more than a dozen 4,000-foot peaks and visit remote destinations they've probably never even heard of.
+Completers cover about 450 miles and climb about 100,000 vertical feet.
+It is a literal, not figurative, walk in the park.
+Hikers also top more than a dozen 4,000-foot peaks and visit remote destinations they've probably never heard of.

 How to do it

-Purchase Among the Cloud Splitters, which contains the full list of trails, on the Writer page.
+Purchase Among the Cloud Splitters, that contains the list of trails, on the Writer page and hike it.

 Completers

-In recognition of completers, a certificate and patch are available.
-Fill out the High Peaks Wilderness Area Hiker Application HERE and then reach out to me via the Contact page.
+A certificate and patch are available for $15.
+Fill out the High Peaks Wilderness Area Hiker Application here and then reach out to me via the Contact page.

 2016: Erik Schlimmer (1)